 We’re living the unfathomable and we are taking each day as it comes.
 The global pandemic of COVID-19 has justified one thing, there is no right and wrong when making decisions about your wedding during the pandemic.
 Currently, all that matters is every individual's contribution to control the contamination of this virus by practising social distancing and undertaking respective measures to limit its spread.

-If the postponement of your wedding too comes after the wrecked up situation caused by the novel coronavirus, we understand what you’re going through.
-You’re mostly scrambling to find new wedding dates for the later months of the year, getting in touch with your wedding vendors and trying to bring yourself in acceptance of all of the above.
-While it's important to take your time to put things together and plan your postponed wedding keeping everyone's safety in mind, it’s also important to align everyone with your plans and by everyone, we mean all the people who you invited to your wedding – the guests.
-We know you’ve been thinking about how to break the news to your guests and the right way to go about it. and so, we had to ensure we stay with you in this and guide you through.
+If you had to postpone your wedding due to the wrecked up situation caused by the novel coronavirus, we understand what you’re going through.
+While it's important to take your time to put things together and plan your postponed wedding keeping everyone's safety in mind, it’s also important to align your guests with the new plan.
+We know you’ve been thinking about how to break the news to your guests and the right way to go about it, and so, we had to ensure we stay with you in this and guide you through.

 Here is a step by step guide for you to follow, to break the news of your wedding postponement to your guests: